rekit-group/rekit-game/README.md

 #### Load Levels
 To load a level you have two options:
-* You can add the level to a Mod (jar) and add it to the subfolder `levels`.
+* You can add the level to a Mod (jar) and add it to the subfolder `levels` (or a subfolder of `levels`).
 If the `group`-Setting is not set, the level will be placed in the default group.
 * You can add the level to the `levels`-Directory (Windows: `%APPDATA%/rekit`, Unix/Mac: `~/.config/rekit`).
-If you place the level into a subdirectory of the `levels`-Directory and won't set the `group`-Setting, the level will be placed into a group named like the subdirectory.
+If you place the level into a subdirectory of the `levels`-Directory and won't set the `group`-Setting, the level will be placed into a group named like the subdirectory (this also applies if you place the level into a Mod).

 Check out this [example project on GitHub](https://github.com/fuchss-dominik/rekit-sample-mod) to see to create an addon.
 More detailed information will follow in future.